Houston Dog Bite Attorneys

 - The owner failed to take steps to prevent injury.

 What exactly does this mean?
 You will either need to demonstrate through strong evidence that the dog had an aggressive nature or a past history of attacking people, or that the owner was irresponsible and negligent in their restraint of the animal.
-In either case, our Houston premise liability lawyers may be able to recover compensation for your damages, including medical bills, lost wages, and other expenses.
+In either case, our Houston dog bite lawyers may be able to recover compensation for your damages, including medical bills, lost wages, and other expenses.

 What Is Considered Dog Owner Negligence?